PavanRangani/docs/docs/prd/legal-entities/foundation.md

 #### State of Formation

-State in which this firm is registered
+State in which this firm is registered.
+Its not mandatory.
+Its not applicable to DAF type.

 #### UBI

 UBI of the Foundation firm.
+Its not mandatory.
+Its not applicable to DAF type.

 #### Registered Agent

 Registered agent of the firm.
 It can be company or contact.
 Default `Contact` is selected.
 Its not mandatory.
+Its not applicable to DAF type.

 #### Address

 Address of the Foundation firm.
 Its not mandatory.
+Its not applicable to DAF type.

 #### Phone

 Phone number of the Foundation firm.
 Its not mandatory.
+Its not applicable to DAF type.

 #### URL

 URL of the Foundation firm.
 Its not mandatory.
+Its not applicable to DAF type.

 #### Fax

 Fax of the Foundation firm.
 Its not mandatory.
+Its not applicable to DAF type.

 #### Governance